zengbing15/lumos_doc/docs/guides/queryCells.md

 Type ".help" for more information.
 > const { querycells } = require(".");
 The server is started.
-//Truncate the lock args of Bob's account by removing the last 11 bytes and run prefix search on the truncated lock args.
+# Truncate the lock args of Bob's account by removing the last 11 bytes and run prefix search on the truncated lock args.
 > const script = {
  code_hash: "0x9bd7e06f3ecf4be0f2fcd2188b23f1b9fcc88e5d4b65a8637b17723bbda3cce8",
  hash_type: "type",